spilgames/job-runner/README.rst

 * Add filters to limit the number of displayed jobs
 * Add status icon to display if there is a connection with the WebSocket server
+* Add option for monthly re-scheduling **Note:** monthly re-scheduling works by incrementing the ``dts`` with the number of days that are in the ``dts``.
+  When incrementing by multiple months, it will check the days for each month.

 v1.2.2